 How To Secure Apache with Let's Encrypt on Ubuntu 16.04

 This tutorial will show you how to set up a TLS/SSL certificate from Let’s Encrypt on an Ubuntu 16.04 server running Apache as a web server.
-We will also cover how to automate the certificate renewal process using a cron job.
+We will also cover how to automate the certificate renewal process.

 SSL certificates are used within web servers to encrypt the traffic between the server and client, providing extra security for users accessing your application.
 Let’s Encrypt provides an easy way to obtain and install trusted certificates for free.

 In order to complete this guide, you will need:

 - An Ubuntu 16.04 server with a non-root sudo-enabled user, which you can set up by following our Initial Server Setup guide